fran-scala/fran-scala.github.io/index.md

 All this things allowed me to form a strong bond of friendship with some of my college mates and made living at Almo Collegio Borromeo one of the best experiences of my life.

 ## Hobbies and free time
 Apart from the academic side, I'm an outgoing and active person.
-In my free time I really enjoy playing sports, gardening, traveling, listening to podcasts and of course hanging out with friends.
-At the moment, I'm follwing a Calisthenics course and playing in my old college football team.
+In my free time, I really enjoy playing sports, gardening, travelling, listening to podcasts and of course hanging out with friends.
+Two years ago, I began my venture into the world of Calisthenics, a form of exercise that utilizes bodyweight movements to build strength and flexibility.
+While I do not consider myself an expert in this discipline just yet, I've made significant strides in my abilities, and the progress I've achieved is truly motivating.
+Calisthenics demands dedication, patience, and consistent effort, and as I continue on this journey, I'm looking forward to seeing what the next years will bring as I continue to refine my skills and deepen my passion for Calisthenics.

-Recently I've also started programming outside working hours, attending extra courses and partecipating in hackatons and challenges.
+Recently I've also started programming outside working hours and participating in hackathons and challenges.

 ## Casual job